-Cheap Valentine’s Day ideas don’t have to make you LOOK cheap.
+Cheap and easy Valentine’s Day gift ideas and dates don’t have to make you LOOK cheap.
 Let me help you do them right, with this list of 40+ free and cheap valentine’s ideas.

-You’re looking for cheap Valentine’s Day ideas…but you don’t want to look cheap, right?
+You’re looking for cheap and easy Valentine’s Day gift ideas and date activities…but you don’t want to look cheap, right?

 I totally get it.